abarvalia/Java_NeuralNet/README.md

 # Java_NeuralNet
-I am very interested in machine learning, and this is my attempt at developing a simple artificial neural network that addresses the XOR problem in Java!
+I am very interested in machine learning, and this is my attempt at developing a simple artificial neural network in Java that addresses the XOR logical gate.